 The college's new Spartan Newsroom and Immersive Media Studio invite students to collaborate, gain real-life experiences and build professional skills.
 The expansive learning spaces sit in the middle of the first floor of the ComArtSci building.
 Students and faculty are free to move seamlessly from one area to the next when producing or creating content, or when working on collaborative media projects.
 In addition to applying their skills in news, animation and motion capture arenas, students and faculty can design and produce virtual reality broadcasts and 360 animation renderings for immersive storytelling.
 The newsroom and studio open up possibilities for cross-campus collaborations in almost any area, including those underway in athletics, health and medicine and theatre.

-Dr. Lucinda D. Davenport is a Professor in the School of Journalism at Michigan State University and heads the Graduate Program in Journalism.
+Dr. Lucinda D. Davenport is a University Distinguished Professor in the School of Journalism at Michigan State University and heads the Graduate Program in Journalism.
 She recently stepped aside as Director of the School of Journalism after 10 years.
 Before that, she was the Associate Dean for Graduate Studies and Research for the College of Communication Arts and Sciences.